f-klubben/tjans/README.md

 # Tjanseauktion

-A Python port of the original [Tjanseauktion](https://github.com/MikkelKettunen/Tjanseauktion) used on fyttetur.
+A pure Python port of the original [Tjanseauktion](https://github.com/MikkelKettunen/Tjanseauktion) used on fyttetur.

 ## Setup